Makalfo/SnarkyNet-MNIST-Digits/README.md

 ## Notes
 Currently, the RelU and Leaky RelU are the two activation functions that are utilized in the model until there is a method for expotential as that will allow for a sigmoid and a proper softmax function.
-Currently, there is a pseudo softmax function to calculate relative probabilities for the classifications but it is lacking the exp implementation.
+There is a pseudo softmax function to calculate relative probabilities for the classifications but it is lacking the exp implementation.